fpgaminer/joycaption/README.md

 ## How to Prompt JoyCaption

-JoyCaption Alpha Two offers multiple modes of caption generation to suit different needs. `Descriptive Caption` prompting is the most useful, with the other modes being _experimental_.
+JoyCaption Beta One offers multiple modes of caption generation to suit different needs. `Descriptive Caption` and `Straightforward` are the most useful, with the other modes being interesting but a little less stable.
 The HuggingFace demo has a nice interface for selecting the output mode and extra options, and it outputs the prompt it used.
-Otherwise, here are all the prompts that JoyCaption Alpha Two understands:
+Otherwise, here are all the prompts that JoyCaption Beta One understands:

-1. **Descriptive Caption**: Writes descriptive captions for the image, either in a formal or informal tone.
+1. **Descriptive Caption**: Writes descriptive captions for the image, either in a formal or casual tone.
    - Examples:
-     - "Write a descriptive caption for this image in a formal tone."
+     - "Write a long detailed description for this image."
-     - "Write a descriptive caption for this image in a formal tone within {word_count} words."
+     - "Write a detailed description for this image in {word_count} words or less."
-     - "Write a {length} descriptive caption for this image in a formal tone."
+     - "Write a {length} detailed description for this image."
      - "Write a descriptive caption for this image in a casual tone."
      - "Write a descriptive caption for this image in a casual tone within {word_count} words."
      - "Write a {length} descriptive caption for this image in a casual tone."
-   - **Note**: Informal tone is ... weird and experimental at the moment.
-It helps expand the vocabulary of the captions and writing styles, which could be helpful, but yeah ... expect everything to be "vibes" and "rocking". 😒

-2. **Training Prompt**: Writes more like the average Stable Diffusion prompt, with a mixture of natural language and booru-like tags, mimicing what users might prompt SD to get the image.
+   - **Note**: Casual tone can be a bit weird and needs more work, often falling back on a style that is akin to a robot pretending to be "hip" with the youth.

+2. **Straightforward Caption**: A more concise, objective style than Descriptive.
    - Examples:
-     - "Write a stable diffusion prompt for this image."
-     - "Write a stable diffusion prompt for this image within {word_count} words."
-     - "Write a {length} stable diffusion prompt for this image."
-   - **Note**: This mode is still a work in progress and somewhat unstable, occasionally glitching out into a repetition loop (due to limitations of stock Llama 3.1).
-Use with caution.

-3. **MidJourney**: Similar to Training Prompt mode but more like MidJourney prompts.
+     - "Write a straightforward caption for this image.
+Begin with the main subject and medium.
+Mention pivotal elements—people, objects, scenery—using confident, definite language.
+Focus on concrete details like color, shape, texture, and spatial relationships.
+Show how elements interact.
+Omit mood and speculative wording.
+If text is present, quote it exactly.
+Note any watermarks, signatures, or compression artifacts.
+Never mention what's absent, resolution, or unobservable details.
+Vary your sentence structure and keep the description concise, without starting with “This image is…” or similar phrasing."
+     - "Write a straightforward caption for this image within {word_count} words.
+Begin with the main subject and medium.
+Mention pivotal elements—people, objects, scenery—using confident, definite language.
+Focus on concrete details like color, shape, texture, and spatial relationships.
+Show how elements interact.
+Omit mood and speculative wording.
+If text is present, quote it exactly.
+Note any watermarks, signatures, or compression artifacts.
+Never mention what's absent, resolution, or unobservable details.
+Vary your sentence structure and keep the description concise, without starting with “This image is…” or similar phrasing."
+     - "Write a {length} straightforward caption for this image.
+Begin with the main subject and medium.
+Mention pivotal elements—people, objects, scenery—using confident, definite language.
+Focus on concrete details like color, shape, texture, and spatial relationships.
+Show how elements interact.
+Omit mood and speculative wording.
+If text is present, quote it exactly.
+Note any watermarks, signatures, or compression artifacts.
+Never mention what's absent, resolution, or unobservable details.
+Vary your sentence structure and keep the description concise, without starting with “This image is…” or similar phrasing."

+3. **Stable Diffusion Prompt**: Tries to mimic how users typically write Stable Diffusion prompts, with a mixture of natural language and booru-like tags.
    - Examples:
+     - "Output a stable diffusion prompt that is indistinguishable from a real stable diffusion prompt."
+     - "Output a stable diffusion prompt that is indistinguishable from a real stable diffusion prompt. {word_count} words or less."
+     - "Output a {length} stable diffusion prompt that is indistinguishable from a real stable diffusion prompt."
+   - **Note**: This mode is more stable than it was in Alpha Two, but can still glitch out ~3% of the time.

+4. **MidJourney**: Similar to Training Prompt mode but more like MidJourney prompts.
+   - Examples:
      - "Write a MidJourney prompt for this image."
      - "Write a MidJourney prompt for this image within {word_count} words."
      - "Write a {length} MidJourney prompt for this image."
    - **Note**: This mode is still a work in progress and somewhat unstable, occasionally glitching out into a repetition loop (due to limitations of stock Llama 3.1).
 Use with caution.

-4. **Booru Tag List**: Writes a list of Booru-style tags for the image.
+5. **Danbooru tag list**: Writes a list of Danbooru tags for the image.
    - Examples:
-     - "Write a list of Booru tags for this image."
-     - "Write a list of Booru tags for this image within {word_count} words."
+     - "Generate only comma-separated Danbooru tags (lowercase_underscores).
+Strict order: `artist:`, `copyright:`, `character:`, `meta:`, then general tags.
+Include counts (1girl), appearance, clothing, accessories, pose, expression, actions, background.
+Use precise Danbooru syntax.
+No extra text."
+     - "Generate only comma-separated Danbooru tags (lowercase_underscores).
+Strict order: `artist:`, `copyright:`, `character:`, `meta:`, then general tags.
+Include counts (1girl), appearance, clothing, accessories, pose, expression, actions, background.
+Use precise Danbooru syntax.
+No extra text. {word_count} words or less."
+     - "Generate only comma-separated Danbooru tags (lowercase_underscores).
+Strict order: `artist:`, `copyright:`, `character:`, `meta:`, then general tags.
+Include counts (1girl), appearance, clothing, accessories, pose, expression, actions, background.
+Use precise Danbooru syntax.
+No extra text. {length} length."
+   - **Note**: This mode has lower accuracy and overall performance than the other modes.

-     - "Write a {length} list of Booru tags for this image."
+6. **e621 tag list**: Writes a list of e621 tags for the image.
-   - **Note**: This mode is still a work in progress and somewhat unstable, occasionally glitching out into a repetition loop (due to limitations of stock Llama 3.1).
-Use with caution.

-5. **Booru-Like Tag List**: Similar to Booru Tag List mode, but will write outside the strict list of tags that boorus use.
    - Examples:
+	 - "Write a comma-separated list of e621 tags in alphabetical order for this image.
+Start with the artist, copyright, character, species, meta, and lore tags (if any), prefixed by 'artist:', 'copyright:', 'character:', 'species:', 'meta:', and 'lore:'.
+Then all the general tags."
+	 - "Write a comma-separated list of e621 tags in alphabetical order for this image.
+Start with the artist, copyright, character, species, meta, and lore tags (if any), prefixed by 'artist:', 'copyright:', 'character:', 'species:', 'meta:', and 'lore:'.
+Then all the general tags.
+Keep it under {word_count} words."
+	 - "Write a {length} comma-separated list of e621 tags in alphabetical order for this image.
+Start with the artist, copyright, character, species, meta, and lore tags (if any), prefixed by 'artist:', 'copyright:', 'character:', 'species:', 'meta:', and 'lore:'.
+Then all the general tags."
+   - **Note**: This mode has lower accuracy and overall performance than the other modes.

+7. **Rule34 tag list**: Writes a list of Rule34 tags for the image.
+   - Examples:
+	 - "Write a comma-separated list of rule34 tags in alphabetical order for this image.
+Start with the artist, copyright, character, and meta tags (if any), prefixed by 'artist:', 'copyright:', 'character:', and 'meta:'.
+Then all the general tags."
+     - "Write a comma-separated list of rule34 tags in alphabetical order for this image.
+Start with the artist, copyright, character, and meta tags (if any), prefixed by 'artist:', 'copyright:', 'character:', and 'meta:'.
+Then all the general tags.
+Keep it under {word_count} words."
+     - "Write a {length} comma-separated list of rule34 tags in alphabetical order for this image.
+Start with the artist, copyright, character, and meta tags (if any), prefixed by 'artist:', 'copyright:', 'character:', and 'meta:'.
+Then all the general tags."
+   - **Note**: This mode has lower accuracy and overall performance than the other modes.

+8. **Booru-Like Tag List**: Similar to Booru Tag List mode, but will write outside the strict list of tags that boorus use.
+   - Examples:
      - "Write a list of Booru-like tags for this image."
      - "Write a list of Booru-like tags for this image within {word_count} words."
      - "Write a {length} list of Booru-like tags for this image."
    - **Note**: This mode is still a work in progress and somewhat unstable, occasionally glitching out into a repetition loop (due to limitations of stock Llama 3.1).
 Use with caution.

-6. **Art Critic Analysis**: Writes an analysis of the image like an art critic.
+9. **Art Critic Analysis**: Writes an analysis of the image like an art critic.
    - Examples:
      - "Analyze this image like an art critic would with information about its composition, style, symbolism, the use of color, light, any artistic movement it might belong to, etc."
      - "Analyze this image like an art critic would with information about its composition, style, symbolism, the use of color, light, any artistic movement it might belong to, etc. Keep it within {word_count} words."
      - "Analyze this image like an art critic would with information about its composition, style, symbolism, the use of color, light, any artistic movement it might belong to, etc. Keep it {length}."

-7. **Product Listing**: Writes a product listing-style caption for the image.
+10. **Product Listing**: Writes a product listing-style caption for the image.
    - Examples:
      - "Write a caption for this image as though it were a product listing."
      - "Write a caption for this image as though it were a product listing.
 Keep it under {word_count} words."
      - "Write a {length} caption for this image as though it were a product listing."

-8. **Social Media Post**: Writes a caption for the image suitable for a social media post.
+11. **Social Media Post**: Writes a caption for the image suitable for a social media post.
    - Examples:
      - "Write a caption for this image as if it were being used for a social media post."
      - "Write a caption for this image as if it were being used for a social media post.
 Limit the caption to {word_count} words."